Finland–Russia border: Changes to borders with World War II

 Territorial losses of Finland to Soviet Union in conclusion to World War II; Porkkala was returned in 1956.

 In 1939, the Soviet Union invaded Finland in the Winter War, leading to the signing of the Moscow Peace Treaty the following year.
 The treaty had Finland cede several border areas to the USSR.

 The naval border was established in 1940 and more accurately defined in 1965.

 In 1940 and 1941, the Soviet Union rented Hanko Peninsula as a military base, thereby creating an additional border crossing leading to the exclave.

 After the Continuation War (1941–44), the land border was demarcated in the Treaty of Paris (1947).
 As a result, approximately half of Finnish Karelia (including Finland's fourth-largest city Vyborg), parts of Salla, and all of Petsamo were ceded to the Soviet Union.
 The new border cut through what was previously Finnish territory, severing many rail lines and isolating many Karelian towns from Finland.
 The Soviet Union demanded the territories be emptied, and Finns were subsequently evacuated from the area and resettled in Finland.
 The areas that they left were then settled by Soviet immigrants.

 In the Moscow Armistice signed in 1944 between Finland, the Soviet Union and the United Kingdom, a small peninsula towards the Gulf of Finland, Porkkala, was rented to the Soviet Union as a military base.
 This created in effect a southern border crossing to the Soviet exclave.
 Border crossings were in Luoma (checkpoint) and Tähtelä.
-In 1947, Finnish trains were allowed to pass through the base, but the passenger car windows were blinded and the locomotives replaced while crossing through.
+In 1947, Finnish trains were allowed to pass through the base, but the passenger car windows were blacked out and the locomotives replaced while crossing through.
 Porkkala was returned to the Finnish government in 1956.